 What does this mean?
 There may be some use in being very aware of your heart rate at all times.
 One great way to get better at this is meditation.

-Other than in situations when you have decades of experience, what’s the other absolute best time to trust your gut?
 Easy.
-It’s when logically, everything is telling you this is the right decision, but your gut is screaming at you to run the other way.
-Sometimes, it could be this exact situation, but not a scream — just a strong nudge.
+It’s when you have tons of experience in a skill and everyone is telling you this is the right decision, but your gut is screaming at you to run the other way.
+Sometimes, it could be this exact situation but not a scream — just a strong nudge.

 Still, I would recommend you use this in situations where you have a lot of experience and skill.
 In the book Decisive, a case study was shown regarding a hiring decision for a large company.
 The hiring manager initially disliked an interviewee even though his resume showed he was perfect for the job.
 His gut told him to pass him up, but he resisted and hired him.
 He turned out to be the best employee he ever had.
 The book goes on to show statistics that prove that interviewing is the statistically worst predictor of job performance, behind personality tests and everything else.